See more on Instagram

 And this was just the beginning.
 In total, we were treated to 18 delicious dishes.

-What truly distinguishes Daniel Berlin and sets Vyn apart from other restaurants is his genuine and elevated approach to the culinary craft.
-It’s not just about achieving culinary perfection; it’s about infusing every dish with heart and soul.
-In our view, a restaurant can attain excellence, but it achieves legendary status only when the passion in the kitchen is evident in every bite.
+What truly distinguishes Daniel Berlin—and sets Vyn apart from other restaurants—is how his personal passion elevates the entire experience.
+It is not just about culinary perfection, it is about the heart and soul he pours into every dish.
+In our view, a restaurant can be excellent, but it becomes legendary only when the chef’s presence and dedication are felt in every bite.

 Dinner